NetwerkExamineringDigitalisering/NED-OOAPI/doc/flow1.md

     deactivate DeelnemerRegistratie
 ```

-### Sequence diagram of request to get information on a single student or staff
+### Flow 1b 3: Sequence diagram of request to get information on a single student or staff

 ```mermaid